makostadima/r-novice-intermediate-cambridge-june2015/05-data-analysis.md

 We want to:

 * Load data into memory,
-* Calculate the average value of total population per year across all countries, and
+* Find the country with the highest gross national income per capita, and
-* Plot the results.
+* Plot the total population of Argentina over the years.

 ### Loading Data